The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Modelling

 \section{Modelling}

 We model our data using a geometrically thin disc model, first without and then with azimuthal asymmetries.
-The opacity of the disc material is obtained from a fit to the total intensity spectrum in the \textit{N} band (Sect.~\ref{sec:modelling:dustOpacityModel}), showing a silicate emission feature with strong signs of high-temperature dust processing \citep[e.g.][]{bouwmanProcessingSilicateDust2001,vanboekelBuildingBlocksPlanets2004,vanboekel10$mathsfmu$mSpectroscopic2005,juhaszDustEvolutionProtoplanetary2010}.
-From this fit, we derive a `silicate' and `continuum' opacity component that we use in the interferometric modelling, allowing their relative ratio to vary in the different disc zones (Section~\ref{sec:modelling:modelComponents:asymTempGradDisc}).
+We obtain the opacity of the disc material from a fit to the total spectrum in the \textit{N} band (Sect.~\ref{sec:modelling:dustOpacityModel}), which reveals a silicate emission feature with strong signs of high-temperature dust processing \citep[e.g.][]{Bouwman2001,VanBoekel2004,VanBoekel2005,Juhasz2010}.
+From this fit, we derive a `silicate' and `continuum' opacity component that we use in the interferometric modelling, allowing their relative ratio to vary across the different disc zones (Section~\ref{sec:modelling:modelComponents:asymTempGradDisc}).

-As we lack a sufficient sampling of spatial frequencies $(u,v)$ needed for image reconstruction, we applied a parametric modelling approach.
-Fitting our model $M$ to data $\vec{D}$ was done with Bayesian inference, implemented via the \texttt{dynesty}\footnote{A nested sampling algorithm based on Bayesian inference available at \url{https://zenodo.org/records/12537467}.} package \citep{speagleDynestyDynamicNested2020}.
-The stopping criterion for this algorithm is the difference $\Delta\ln\mathcal{Z}_i$ between the current estimated $\mathcal{Z}_i$ and remaining evidence $\Delta\mathcal{Z}_i$ at each iteration $i$.
-We chose $\Delta\ln\mathcal{Z}_i<0.01$, which should be sufficient so that convergence is reached when the sampler terminates.
-For all parameters flat priors $\pi(\vec{\Theta})\equiv P(\vec{\Theta},M)$ were employed.
-The amount of live points $K_i$ (i.e. samples drawn from the prior volume $X$) was set to be 1000.
-The value of all parameters $\vec{\Theta}$ are the median of all samples, while the lower and upper uncertainty are the samples at \qty{2.5}{\percent} and \qty{97.5}{\percent}, respectively.
-More details on the fitting algorithm are provided in Appendix~\ref{app:bayesianFitting}.
-Additionally, an overview of all model parameters is provided in Table~\ref{tab:modelParams}.
+As we lack sufficient sampling of spatial frequencies $(u,v)$ for image reconstruction, we applied a parametric modelling approach.
+We fitted our model $M$ to data $\vec{D}$ using Bayesian inference, implemented via the \texttt{dynesty} package \citep{Speagle2020}.
+The stopping criterion for this algorithm is the difference $\Delta\ln\mathcal{Z}_i$ between the current estimated $\mathcal{Z}_i$ and the remaining evidence $\Delta\mathcal{Z}_i$ at each iteration $i$.
+We chose $\Delta\ln\mathcal{Z}_i<0.01$, which ensures convergence when the sampler terminates.
+We employed flat priors $\pi(\vec{\Theta})\equiv P(\vec{\Theta},M)$ for all parameters.
+The number of live points $K_i$ (i.e. samples drawn from the prior volume $X$) was set to 1000.
+Parameter values $\vec{\Theta}$ are the sample median, while the lower and upper uncertainties are the samples at \qty{2.5}{\percent} and \qty{97.5}{\percent}, respectively.
+Appendix~\ref{app:bayesianFitting} provides further details on the fitting algorithm and Table~\ref{tab:modelParams} gives an overview of all model parameters.